Melbourne Franchise Directory & Opportunities (2026)

 Service-Based Franchise Models

-- Emphasis on business systems and training rather than physical fit-out
+- Emphasis on systems and training rather than location fit-out

-- Territory-based revenue models rather than location-dependent operations
+- Territory-based revenue models rather than location-dependent foot traffic

 Professional service franchises benefit from Melbourne's concentration of corporate headquarters and SME operations, creating consistent demand for B2B franchise models.